Particl-Community/academy/guides/guide_general_getstarted.rst

 :term:`Particl Marketplace` provides you with the most secure, private, and censorship-resistant e-commerce experience on the web.

-.. admonition:: Understanding the basics of Particl Maketplace
+.. admonition:: Understanding the basics of Particl Marketplace

    - Particl Academy - Intro :doc:`What You Gain <../intro/intro_general_particlmarketplace>`
    - Particl Academy - Intro :doc:`Target Audiences <../intro/intro_general_target_audiences>`